cainanmahar/campus_compass/README.md

 * Open the cloned directory in VSCode.

 ## 7. Install Dependencies
-* In the terminal within VSCode, run the following command to fetch the project dependencies ` flutter pub get
+* In the terminal within VSCode, run the following command to fetch the project dependencies.

+`
+flutter pub get
 `

 # Running the Application